Thaikyoghoul/PowerOfOne/README.md

 4/01/2022

 To run the program, download jdk-12(required) and open the Jar application.
+Download here for windows: https://drive.google.com/drive/u/0/folders/11as9VSHLc4bohEWb3gU-szt30WY1s-1Y

 For testing, we used a Windows 10 x64 bit operating system.
 Thus, this is a requirement to run the program.